henry416/JEEProjects/jpa-ejb-remote/README.md

-The project to test EJB and JPA on Glassfish 4 using EJB remote interface from a Java Client
+The project uses EJB remote interface from a Java Clientto to test EJB and JPA on Glassfish 4

 1. Create a project directory
 =============================